raphaelgpalma/TNSQuery/README.md

 # OraShell

 OraShell is a Python-based command-line tool designed for interacting with Oracle databases via TNS (Transparent Network Substrate) without requiring the installation of `sqlplus`.
-It provides an interactive SQL shell, making it ideal for pentesters and database administrators working in environments like Hack The Box or other controlled setups.
+It provides an interactive SQL shell.

 ## Features
 - Interactive SQL shell for Oracle databases.